Should I Make SHORT-Term or LONG-Term Commitments to My SaaS Customers?

 What Should/Could be Long Term?

-So think short-term commitments in your SAAS contracts, and keep the flexibility in your model (to the extent you can).
+So think of short-term commitments in your SAAS contracts, and keep the flexibility in your model (to the extent you can).
 That is what SAAS is all about!

-* Exception: I have seen and worked with some SAAS companies which provide really long-term solutions to their customers, so they will have to address long-term commitment issues, but the key thing is even those are not perpetual models (aka forever).
+* Exception: I have seen and worked with some SAAS companies which provide real long-term solutions to their customers, so they will have to address long-term commitment issues, but the key thing is even those are not perpetual models (aka forever).

-Disclaimer: This post is for educational and informational purposes only, and does not constitute legal advice.
+Disclaimer: This post is for educational and informational purposes only and does not constitute legal advice.